Despite promising research, there is neither a cure for Parkinson's nor are there medications to reverse its course. But there can be.

 Get Involved: I'm a Research/Health Care Professional

 Are you a doctor, research professional, scientist, clinical trial coordinator or support group leader?
 We welcome your interest in this program.
-PDF's trained Research Advocates are available to provide insights on your studies, increase study participation and bring the latest research information to your Parkinson's community.
+PDF can help to connect you with trained Research Advocates that are available to collaborate on study development and implementation by providing insights on your study, increasing study participation and bringing the latest research information to your Parkinson's community.
+PDF can also work with you in developing your patient engagement strategy.
 Contact us today to find Research Advocates in your community.

 If you would like to learn more about this program or if you would like to speak with PDF about partnering with a Research Advocate at your institution, clinical study or support group, please call (800) 457-6676 or email email@example.com.
 If you would like to learn more about future training dates, please visit our Learning Institute page.